-The Ames Historical Society (AHS) has submitted an application requesting that the City of Ames designate the property and existing house at 1013 Adams Street as a Local Historic Landmark (See Attachment B).
-The City has obtained ownership of the entire property as a gift through the Mary Adams Estate.
-The house, constructed in 1958, is located in the southeast corner of the site (See Attachment F).
-It is the intent of the City to sell the house for use as a single-family home.
-Accordingly, an application to subdivide the property has been separately submitted, which would carve off a two-acre lot for the house.
-The house would be located on Proposed Lot 1 of the Mary Adams Subdivision.
-It would be addressed as 1013 Adams Street.
-The remaining 2.97 acres of the site (proposed Lot 2) is planned for use as a City park to be named "Adams Memorial Greenway."
-The Greenway will be addressed as 1025 Adams Street.
+The Ames Historical Society (AHS) submitted an application requesting that the City of Ames designate the entire 4.97 acres of land at 1013 Adams Street as a Local Historic Landmark (See Attachment B- Location Map).
+The City has obtained ownership of the property, including the house, as a gift through the Mary Adams Estate.
+The house, constructed in 1958, is located in the southeast corner of the site (See Attachment F-Aerial Photo).
+It is the intent of the City to sell the house for use as a single-family home under private ownership.
+Accordingly, an application to subdivide the property as Mary Adams Subdivision, is being processed separately and will establish a 2.0-acre lot for the Adams house (Lot 1), and a 2.97-acre lot for the proposed Adams Memorial Greenway (Lot 2), to remain under City ownership as public park land.
+The house will be addressed as 1013 Adams Street, and the greenway as 1025 Adams Street.

-The existing zoning designation of the entire site is RL (Residential Low).
-Under a separate rezone application, Proposed Lot 2 would be designated as S-GA (Government/Airport), with RL being retained on Proposed Lot 1.
-The proposal under this request by AHS is to concurrently zone the entire site - both proposed Lot 1 and Proposed Lot 2 - as a Local Historic Landmark.
-This is accomplished by applying the O-H (Historic Preservation Overlay) zone to both lots.
-Accordingly, if each separate rezone proposal is approved, RL would be the base zone for Proposed Lot 1, S-GA would be the base zone for Proposed Lot 2, and O-H would be an overlay zone over both lots.
-(See Attachments C & D)
+Under a separate rezone application, approved by the City Council on October 26, 2010, the Adams Memorial Greenway (Lot 2) has been rezoned from "RL" (Residential Low Density) to S-GA (Government/Airport), with "RL" zoning being retained for proposed Lot 1.
+The proposal under this request is to concurrently zone the entire site, both proposed Lot 1 and Lot 2, as a Local Historic Landmark.
+This is accomplished by applying the "O-H" (Historic Preservation Overlay) zone to both lots.
+Accordingly, "RL" would be the base zone for proposed Lot 1, "S-GA" is the base zone for Proposed Lot 2; and "O-H" would be an overlay zone over both lots (See Attachment C-Existing Zoning and Attachment D-Proposed Zoning).